coughingmouse/Korean-Romanization/README.md

 Because I don't want to spend more time here.
 Honestly, the existing vowels may not be so reliable either.

+* Why is there an addon for the archaic "s" but none for tense pronunciations?

+This is not a spelling reform.
+The addons included here take advantage of writing in the unit of alphabets to write what should have been written, but couldn't have been due to the improper system in use.

 * You have Hangul.
 Why are you doing this?

 You can't type it with Qwerty layout on barebone computing systems.
 Unlike European letter systems, Korean scripts require a little more powerful input method engine.

 * About ⟨ㅢ⟩...

 Yeah, about that.
 I don't think that's a topic to be dealt with romanization but rather in stadardizing Korean pronunciation.
 This system is mainly a transliteration, and the only real reason transcription is included here is to compensate for the outdated official standard pronunciation.
 If you are wondering how to pronounce it, let me tell you that Koreans are also not sure how they should pronounce it, so everyone's mileage varies.
 I personally use the short i sound from English.

 ## To read more about the topic